 Pick Your Photos Carefully I know that it’s so tempting to include every single photo you took the first time your baby tried green beans.
 And squash.
 And spaghetti.
 But you could fill a book with just those little moments, if you take photos the way I do.
 So try to focus on the images that really signify something special or remind you of a time that you want to be sure to remember.
 Edit out photos that are too similar or you’ll end up with an encyclopedia.

 Make it Pretty Don’t just use the same layout over and over!
-I loved messing with the page layout options on Blurb, and I especially love that they have a full-bleed option that really features your images in a lovely way.
+I loved messing with the page layout options, and I especially love the a full-bleed option that really features your images in a lovely way.
 Mix it up and make it interesting by using different layout for your photos.

 That’s it!
-Our book came to our door and Ryan and I stopped working for a good while to flip through it and remember our year.
+Every time we make one of these and it gets delivered I have to stop what I’m doing and just flip through it to remember our year.
 I love that we have images there that we didn’t share on Instagram or anywhere else — photos that are special just to us, of adventures we were on together.
 There’s our first date alone after having a baby, trips abroad, and that time my niece decided we should throw her a backyard wedding so she could marry Henry (she made us do it twice because she forgot to walk down the aisle right the first time).
 I tell ya, as a mom, I look at this book and get a little overwhelmed about how many beautiful times we’ve had as a family.